• Skip to primary navigation

 Recipe Notes

-Serving Size: This recipe will make approximately (24) small balls.
-Nutritional information is calculated for (2) balls which is (1) serving.
+Serving Size: This recipe will make approximately (12) small balls or (10) medium-size balls.
+Nutritional information is calculated for (2) small balls which is (1) serving.

 Nutrition Information